 Also, I'd love to see a ISO100 and ISOmax sample as well.

-#7 Updated by Ralf Brown about 3 years ago
+#7 Updated by Ralf Brown over 3 years ago

 The OoC JPEGs are 4608x3456, so it looks like the camera crops 16 pixels from each side and 8 from top and bottom.
 I hadn't noticed any problems at the edges, though, even without specifying cropping in cameras.xml.